Edward Stephens (Australian settler): Early life

-In 1840 when the company's business was divided, Stephens became the Adelaide manager of the South Australian Banking Company, whose local board consisted of George Morphett, R. F. Newland and E. I. S. Trimmer.
-He was also a nominated member of the Legislative Council and was appointed a justice of the peace.
+When the company's banking business was separated from its other operations in 1840, Stephens was appointed manager of the newly incorporated South Australian Banking Company.
+The local board consisted of George Morphett, R. F. Newland and Edmund Isaac Stephen Trimmer (E. I. S. Trimmer).
+He successfully held this post through the colony's commercial depression of the early 1840s, despite the bank losing the Government's account over difficulties complying with Governor Grey's administration.